elMuso/defold-annotations-typescript/README.md

 `"types": ["@typescript-to-lua/language-extensions", "lua-types/5.1"],`

-Then extract `index.d.ts` on your @types folder (or anywhere, but this folder is already created by ts-defold) and `dfld.ts` on your `src/modules` folder (or anywhere inside the src folder, but again this folder is already created by ts-defold)
+Then extract `index.d.ts` on your @types folder (or anywhere, but this folder is already created by ts-defold) and `dmsg.ts` and `dprop.ts` on your `src/modules` folder (or anywhere inside the src folder, but again this folder is already created by ts-defold)

 Now you should be good to go.